FlaAI/TSFool/README.md

 - Paper: [Adversarial Attacks on Deep Neural Networks for Time Series Classification](https://arxiv.org/abs/1903.07054)
 - Resource: https://germain-forestier.info/src/ijcnn2019

-To ensure the fairness of comparison, all the methods including TSFool are **only allowed to use their default hyper-parameters**.

 <span id="jump2"></span>

 ### Exp.
 1